rubadevis/Sankey-plot-/README.md

-This workflow:
-1. Reads a QIIME2 collapsed taxonomy table
-2. Calculates per-sample relative abundance
-3. Averages biological replicates
-4. Builds hierarchical relationships between taxa
-5. Produces an interactive Sankey diagram
-The Sankey plot shows how abundance flows through taxonomic ranks.

-# 🌿 Microbiome Taxonomic Sankey Plot
+# 🌿 Metabarcoding Taxonomic Sankey Plot
 ### From QIIME2 Output → Relative Abundance → Interactive Hierarchical Flow Diagram

 > An open-source R workflow for visualising microbial community composition across taxonomic levels using interactive Sankey diagrams.
 Designed for environmental DNA (eDNA) and metabarcoding studies — beginner-friendly, fully annotated, and ready to run out of the box.